Invincible Castle: Overview

 Insofar as it takes only three moves to complete this castle, R-58, S-68, and S-48, it is said this castle is "the one that every beginner will reach at least once."
 At first glance, the king's defense looks solid.
 However, since the silvers block the sideways action of the rook, and the pawns in the 2nd and 8th files are floating (i.e., undefended), and the fact that it breaks the maxim of keeping the king and rook apart, it can be said to be a faulty castle both in offense and defense.

-This is a low-level rank castle, and it is certainly better than not setting up a castle at all.
-As happens with an Anaguma castle, at least the king will certainly not be checkmated.
-It is reasonably strong against attacks from the front, but very weak against side attacks.
+This is a low-level rank castle.
+As happens with an Anaguma castle, the king will not be checkmated.
+It is strong against attacks from the front, but very weak against side attacks.

 In terms of openings it can derived to Crab Silvers, Silver Horns Central Rook, or Pinwheel openings, while in terms of castles, it can derive to Gold Mino, Kimura Mino or Right Fortress.